The 1-2-3 Conjecture for Hypergraphs: Upper Bounds

 The statement is easy for $n=3$, so assume that $n\ge 4$.
-We may assume that every vertex lies in an edge of size $2$.
-Otherwise, we may delete such a vertex $v$ and continue with the smaller hypergraph $H-v$.
-If this produces isolated edges, then none of the vertices in isolted edges in $H-v$ were in an edge of size $2$.
-In this case, we may continue with $H-w$ for one such vertex, which is a hypergraph without isolted edges.
-Any edge weighting inducing a proper coloring on the smaller hypergraph then induces a proper coloring on $H$ as well.
-Note that this also implies that $H$ contains no pair of twins, as these would have to be in a common $2$-edge, and by linearity this edge would be isolated.
+We may assume that there are no twin sets of size larger than 1, otherwise we can remove all but one of the vertices of such a twin set and use induction.
+Further, we may assume that there are no multiple edges, as we can fix a weight on one of them and forget about the edge in the further argument.
+We may also assume that every vertex lies in an edge of size $2$.
+Otherwise, pick a vertex $v$ which is in no edge of size $2$, and consider $H-v$.
+The only edges changed by this are edges containing $v$.
+If one of these edges now consists of a twin set, then that twin set was a twin set of size larger than $1$ in $H$, a contradiction.
+Any edge weighting inducing a proper coloring on $H-v$ then induces a proper coloring on $H$ as well.

 The main idea of the proof is as follows.
-We order the vertices in a specific ordering and then only consider the graph consisting of all edges consisting of the first two vertices in each edge of $H$.
-Then we proceed very similar to the proof in~\cite{KKP} to weight these edges respecting the order of the vertices, guaranteeing that in the end, the first two vertices of each edge in $H$ have different weighted degrees.
-Minor short comings we can fix in the end.
+We order the vertices in a specific ordering and then only consider an associated graph on the same vertex set, and all edges consisting of the first two vertices in each edge of $H$.
+Then we proceed very similarly to the proof in~\cite{KKP} to weight these edges respecting the order of the vertices, guaranteeing that in the end, the first two vertices of each edge in $H$ have different weighted degrees.
+Minor shortcomings we can fix in the end.
+The main difficulty in this approach lies in the fact that in the proof for graphs we must pick a vertex ordering with specific properties, but as the associated graph of the hypergraph depends on the ordering of the vertices, we cannot change this vertex ordering after restricting our attention to the associated graph.
+To circumvent this problem, we very carefully pick the ordering such that the resulting associated graph already has properties very close to what we need to make the graph process work without reordering.

-In this spirit, fix an ordering $\pi$ of the vertices.
-Let $E_2$ be the set of edges of size $2$, and let $E_\pi$ be the set of pairs of vertices appearing first and second in $\pi$ in an edge of size at least $3$ in $H$.
-Now let us find a suitable ordering $\pi$.
+In this spirit, define $E_2$ to be the set of edges of size $2$.
+Let $E_1\subseteq E(H)$ be the set of edges in $H$ which contain an edge of $E_2$, and let $E_0=E(H)\setminus (E_1\cup E_2)$.
+For any ordering $\pi$ of the vertices, let $E_\pi$ be the set of pairs of vertices appearing first and second with respect to $\pi$ in an edge of size at least $3$ in $H$.
+Now let us find a suitable ordering $\pi$, building backwards from the last vertex in the ordering.